Kannav02/DialectMorph/README.md

 - Command-line interface for easy usage
 - Automatically creates a `transpiledFiles` directory for output
 - Utilizes Groq's language model for accurate code conversion
+- User can also provide their own API-Key to be used in this CLI Tool
+- User can also request the the list of models available in the Groq-API
+- User can also specify the model that they want to use for their use-case

 ## Installation